-6.3 Grade descriptors:
+6.3 Grade descriptors

-The University's implementation of the percentage system for reporting final grades was approved by University Council in 1986.
-University grade descriptors and percentage system apply unless separate approved College regulations exist.
+The university's implementation of the percentage system for reporting final grades was approved by University Council in 1986.
+University grade descriptors and the percentage system apply unless separate approved college regulations exist.
+Exceptions to the grade descriptors below require council approval:

-Definitions:
+Definitions

-Percentage assessment for undergraduate courses is based on the literal descriptors, below, to provide consistency in grading among Colleges.
+Percentage assessment for undergraduate courses is based on the literal descriptors, below, to provide consistency in grading among colleges.

-The University-wide relationship between literal descriptors and percentage scores for undergraduate courses is as follows:
+The university-wide relationship between literal descriptors and percentage scores for undergraduate courses is as follows: